akashchavan15/CarND-Kidnapped-Vehicle-Project/README.md

 # Kidnapped Vehicle Project
 This repository contains the implementation of particle filter for Kidnapped Vehicle Project from Udacity's Self Driving Engineer Nanodegree program.
-Below instructions are from original Udacity repository.
+Below instructions are from original Udacity repository which can be found [here](https://github.com/udacity/CarND-Kidnapped-Vehicle-Project/tree/master/src)

 # Overview
 This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.